quiz-roulette/kubernetes-resources/README.md

 ### Setup and Run

-Execute `sh setup.sh` it will start all the pods
+Execute `sh setup.sh` it will start all the necessary components

+For Player view, please visit `localhost:8080` and For Admin view visit `localhost:3000`

 To Stop `sh tear-down.sh`